-BONUS (20 points) Record scores the column spaces below CRITERIA Minimal performance Adequate performance Exemplary performance Record scores in the column spaces below 1-4 points 5-8 points 9-10 points Student-made Body (X1) Creativity and/or craftsmanship needs significant improvement, or clear/thorough documentation is inadequate or missing Creativity and/or craftsmanship has some room for improvement, and/or needs additional documentation in the portfolio The student-made body is creative, shows excellent craftsmanship, and is thoroughly and documented in the portfolio Body's Showcase of TSA's Current Year's Theme (X2) Showcasing of the theme needs significant improvement and creativity, and/or lacks appeal Showcasing of the themes has room for improvement and creativity, and/or has an average appeal Showcasing of the theme is outstanding, is creatively done, and has excellent appeal BONUS SUBTOTAL (20 points) Rules violation (a deduction of 20% of the total possible points for the above sections must be initialed by the judge, coordinator, and manager of the event.
+BONUS (20 poi nts) Record score the column spaces below CRITERIA Minimal performance Adequate performance Exemplary performance Record scores the column spaces below CRITERIA 1-4 points 5-8 points 9-10 points ≅.
+Student-made Body (X1) Creativity and/or craftsmanship needs significant improvement, or clear/thorough documentation is inadequate or missing Creativity and/or craftsmanship has some room for improvement, and/or needs additional documentation in the portfolio The student-made body is creative, shows excellent craftsmanship, and is thoroughly and documented in the portfolio Body's Showcase of TSA's Current Year's Theme (X2) Showcasing of the theme needs significant improvement and creativity, and/or lacks appeal Showcasing of the themes has room for improvement and creativity, and/or has an average appeal Showcasing of the theme is outstanding, is creatively done, and has excellent appeal BONUS SUBTOTAL (20 points) initialed by the ju the right.
+Rules violation (a deduction of 20% of the total possible points for the above sections must be initialed by the judge, coordinator, and manager of the event.
 Record the deduction in the space to the right.
 Indicate the rule violated